 - In terms of safety, serious side effects occurred in the first week of the study in two participants, both of whom were treatment-naive before entering the study.
 (One participant was taking only tucaresol and was not on ART during the study; the other participant started ART for the first time along with tucaresol.)
 No serious side effects occurred in the treatment-experienced participants taking both ART and tucaresol throughout the study.3,5,6

 In the Phase I/II study discussed under the previous question, the most common side effects that occurred in the treatment-experienced participants who were taking ART and tucaresol were low-grade fever and other mild constitutional symptoms.
 (Constitutional symptoms are symptoms affecting the whole body, such as fever and weight loss.)3

-Information on possible side effects of the drug is not complete.
-If testing of tucaresol continues, additional information on possible side effects will be gathered.
+Because tucaresol is still being studied, information on possible side effects of the drug is not complete.
+As testing of tucaresol continues, additional information on possible side effects will be gathered.